 All applicants interviewed overseas will sit the same format of admissions assessments as candidates seen in the UK.
-Pre-interview written assessments are organised by the Admissions Testing Service and should be taken at an authorised centre.
+Pre-interview written assessments are organised by Cambridge Assessment Admissions Testing and should be taken at an authorised centre.
 Many schools and colleges are authorised centres or can easily become one, so speak to your teacher/exams officer to find out if you can take the pre-interview assessment at your school/college.

 If you won’t be able to take your pre-interview assessment at your school/college, or if you’re not currently in/have left school/college, you’ll need to find an open authorised centre where you can take the pre-interview assessment instead.
-Details of open authorised centres are available on the Admissions Testing Service website.
+Details of open authorised centres are available on the Cambridge Assessment Admissions Testing website.

 Please note there may be an administration fee charged by the authorised centre in your country.